Imagine a barren land. The earth is dry, and cracked. Nothing grows there. There is no water. No life.

 Maybe this is the year you stop living in the desert place.
 I don’t know if He will give you a baby–but I know He will give you Himself.
 And He is the best gift of all.
 And…

 Don’t stay here.
 Don’t choose this place.
 Take off your grave clothes.
 I have something for you.
 I have a plan.
-It’s gonna be wild.
+It’s going to be wild.
 And scary.
 And you won’t always know that I’m right there–but I assure you I am!
 Because I will not leave you as orphans–I will come to you.
 And I will give you rest.
 And I will give you drink.
 And I will satisfy you.
 Fully.
 For you are mine.
 You are my sons, and my daughters.

 For, I make streams in the desert.
 And rivers in the wasteland.
 And behold,